RealKonik/czech-names/README.md

 # czech-names
-A database of all first czech names in json format.
+A database of all czech first names and last names in json format.